brandensherman/reacto/balanced-brackets.md

     // check the current bracket against the last bracket to see if they are a pair if (bracketPairs[lastBracket] === bracket) {
-      brackets.pop(); // if true - remove the opening bracket from the array and move on } else {
+      brackets.pop(); // if true - remove the last bracket from the array and move on } else {
       brackets.push(bracket); // if false - push the new bracket on to the array }